 Circular portion of a branch that becomes embedded in a tree as the trunk grows around it.

-A scale used to quantify log volume.
-Doyle, Scribner and International are the most common log rules utilized in the US.
+A scale is used to quantify log volume.
+Doyle, Scribner and International are the most common log scales utilized in the US.
+These scales measure tree volume standing and on the ground.

 A value-added product produced by cutting trees into standardized, dimensional boards.